TIME in Excel (Table of Contents)

 Calculating the Number of Days Difference

-To work with just the date part of the cell, we will use the INT function.
+We will use the INT function to work with just the date part of the cell.
 This function rounds a value down to the nearest integer.
 So if we write the function below, this will return only the integer part of the date difference, which is the number of days.

 =INT (B2-A2)